Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_expert.rst

 Argument linking
 ****************
-Another case in which it might be desired to extend :class:`~pytorch_lightning.cli.LightningCLI` is that the model and data module depend on a common parameter.
-For example in some cases both classes require to know the ``batch_size``.
-It is a burden and error prone giving the same value twice in a config file.
-To avoid this the parser can be configured so that a value is only given once and then propagated accordingly.
-With a tool implemented like shown below, the ``batch_size`` only has to be provided in the ``data`` section of the config.
+Another case in which it might be desired to extend :class:`~pytorch_lightning.cli.LightningCLI` is that the model and data module depends on a common parameter.
+For example, in some cases, both classes require to know the ``batch_size``.
+It is a burden and error-prone to give the same value twice in a config file.
+To avoid this, the parser can be configured so that a value is only given once and then propagated accordingly.
+With a tool implemented like the one shown below, the ``batch_size`` only has to be provided in the ``data`` section of the config.

 .. testcode::